Digital Fitness (DEFIT) Price Tops $0.0241 on Exchanges

 Digital Fitness Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as Digital Fitness directly using US dollars.
-Investors seeking to acquire Digital Fitness should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+It is usually not possible to buy alternative cryptocurrencies such as Digital Fitness directly using U.S. dollars.
+Investors seeking to acquire Digital Fitness should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Digital Fitness using one of the aforementioned exchanges.

 Receive News & Updates for Digital Fitness Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Digital Fitness and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.